 The Human Resources department (HR department) of an organization performs human resource management, overseeing various aspects of employment, such as compliance with labor law and employment standards, interviewing and selection, performance management, administration of Employee benefits, etc.

-career development, and other activities that help employees grow and become more productive.
+activities that help employees grow and become more productive.